devbioinfoguy/wrangling-genomics/lessons/02-variant-calling-workflow.md

 the script let's capture an input parameter that must be supplied with the script name.
 This input parameter will be the name of the file we want to work on:

-filename="$1"

-We need to make changes in the following places:

-Assign the name/location of our reference genome to a variable ($genome)
+     fq="$1"

+And we'll add a shortcut to store the location to the genome reference FASTA file:

+     # location to genome reference FASTA file
      genome=data/ref_genome/ecoli_rel606.fasta

-We need to index the refernce genome for bwa and samtools. bwa and samtools are programs that are pre-installed on our server.
+Now, walking thru the code, we can make some substitutions.
+To index with bwa and samtools we can run those commands on the genome variable ($genome) so these value aren't static & hardcoded:

      bwa index $genome
      samtools faidx $genome

-Create output paths for various intermediate and result files The -p option means mkdir will create the whole path if it does not exist and refrain from complaining if it does exist
+We'll keep the output paths creation, as it looks fine.
+(Though really, we could put results/ in a variable and declare that at the top, so we can change where the results will be as well.
+We'll leave that for an optional exercise)

+     # make all of our output directories
      mkdir -p results/sai
      mkdir -p results/sam
      mkdir -p results/bam
      mkdir -p results/bcf
      mkdir -p results/vcf

-We will now use a loop to run the variant calling work flow of each of our fastq files, so the list of command below will be execute once for each fastq files.

-We would start the loop like this, so the name of each fastq file will by assigned to $fq

-    for fq in data/trimmed_fastq/*.fastq
-    do
-    # etc...

 In the script, it is a good idea to use echo for debugging/reporting to the screen

-    echo "working with file $fq"
+    echo "Processing file $fq ..."

-This command will extract the base name of the file (without the path and .fastq extension) and assign it to the $base variable
+We also need to use one special trick, to extract the base name of the file (without the path and .fastq extension).
+We'll assign it to the $base variable

+    # grab base of filename for future naming
     base=$(basename $fq .fastq)
-    echo "base name is $base"
+    echo "basename is $base"

+Since we've already created our output directories, we can now specify all of our output files in their proper locations.
 We will assign various file names to variables both for convenience but also to make it easier to see what is going on in the sommand below.

+    # set up output filenames and locations
     fq=data/trimmed_fastq/$base\.fastq
     sai=results/sai/$base\_aligned.sai
     sam=results/sam/$base\_aligned.sam